igurvir/WasteNot/README.md

 ### Fresh Suggestions:
 Every time the user accesses this section, they receive new and varied recipe recommendations for the expiring items, allowing for a diverse range of ideas.

+## Food Expiry Analytics
+The Analytics Tab displays detailed information about food items that have expired during the current month.